vishal-vaghasiya/interview-questions-ios/Swift.md

 When the value changes,
 observers are automatically notified.

-It is mainly used with Objective-C compatible properties.
+It is mainly used with Objective-C-compatible properties.

 ### Easy Remember:
 KVO = Observe property changes automatically.